RACHEL JOYCE

 About Me

-Rachel’s earliest works were highly influenced by her mentor and instructor Frankie Johnson.
+Rachel’s earliest works were highly influenced by teacher Frankie Johnson.
 Johnson taught Rachel not only the basics and fundamentals of acrylics and oils but also became a mentor of sorts well into Rachel’s adult years at Mainstreet Art Center.

 Rachel’s work took a major shift while studying painting at DePaul University from 2011-2013.
 It was there that she felt she was given permission to explore painting beyond the constraints of traditional realism.
-With encouragement from professor and artist Mark Zlotkowski along with the discovery of other renowned artists, namely Gerhard Richter and Robert Rauschenberg, who worked in multiple mediums, she began pushing the limits within her work.
-In 2024, Rachel was accepted into Ty Nathan Clark’s mentorship program which pushed her to explore working 3 dimensionally.
+With a nudge from professor and artist Mark Zlotkowski, the discovery of other renowned artists like Gerhard Richter and Robert Rauschenberg, who worked in multiple mediums, she began pushing the limits within her work stylistically.
+In 2024, Rachel was accepted into Ty Nathan Clark’s mentorship program which pushed her to explore working three dimensionally.
 She considers herself a multidisciplinary artist.

-Rachel’s work is highly exploratory and expressive.
+Rachel’s work is highly exploratory and expressive and she is heavily influenced by the abstract and Neo expressionism movements.
 She draws a great amount of inspiration from nature, the human condition, emotions, memories and current events.
 In 2023 Rachel moved from Chicago, to a small beach community in the Indiana Dunes with her partner and has been living and creating work there since.
-Rachel’s work is currently represented in Lake Zurich and New Buffalo.
+Rachel’s work is currently represented in Lake Zurich.

 Artist Statement